dgp1130/blog/src/www/posts/ctor.md

 [virtual method table (vtable)](https://en.wikipedia.org/wiki/Virtual_method_table).
-In such languages, `new` can only be invoked on the concrete subclass being constructed, and because the inheritance hierarchy is statically known, the total size of the subclass is also known and the entire class can be allocated all at once.
+In such languages, `new` can only be invoked on the concrete subclass being constructed, and because the inheritance hierarchy is statically known, the total size of the subclass is also known and the entire object can be allocated all at once.

 A `ctor<T>`-based system would likely be impossible to implement this way due to